 The bill also requires counties to collect the road use fee at the same time as the registration renewal for an applicable vehicle and requires all counties to enter into a contract with DMV to issue annual revalidation decals and registration cards.
-Currently, thirty-five counties participate in the County Issuance of Decals and Registration (CIDRs2) program.
+Currently, thirty-five counties participate in the CIDRs2 program.
 The South Carolina Association of Auditors, Treasurers, and Tax Collectors (SCATT) must develop a plan for three counties to be added to the program every twelve months.
 SCATT indicates that any expenditures related to the development of the plan to add counties to CIDRs2 can be managed with its existing staff and budget.
-While we anticipate that this bill will have an expenditure impact on county government, specifically the eleven counties that will be required to join CIDRs2, no counties responded to our request for information.
+While we anticipate that this bill will have an expenditure impact on county governments, specifically the eleven counties that will be required to join CIDRs2, no counties responded to our request for information.
 Therefore, the expenditure impact on local governments is undetermined.